-For the evaluation of the statistical indexes explained in Subsection 3.2, we do not reconduct the measurement even when the measurement results are determined to be inaccurate.
+For the evaluation of the statistical indexes explained in Subsection III-B, we do not reconduct the measurement even when the measurement results are determined to be inaccurate.
 Instead, we just discard the measurement results and evaluate the average estimation error of the remaining measurement results.

-4.2 Estimation error distribution
+B. Estimation error distribution

-We first investigate the estimation error when the data processing methods explained in Subsections 3.1 and 3.2 are not utilized.
+We first investigate the estimation error when the data processing methods explained in Subsections III-A and III-B are not utilized.
 Figure 2 shows the distribution of the estimation error of the spatial composition method for all paths.
 From this figure we can observe that most results of the estimation error is less than 1.0, but there are some results with very large estimation error (> 2.0).
 We assessed such results in detail and found the following two major reasons for the large estimation error.

-• One or two measurement results out of the twenty measurement results of 2,500 probe packets has large packet loss ratio compared with others.

-• The actual packet loss ratio of the path AC, $P{AC}$ , is quite larger than the estimated value, $P'{AC}$ .
+- One or two measurement results out of the twenty measurement results of 2,500 probe packets has large packet loss ratio compared with others. - The actual packet loss ratio of the path AC, $P{AC}$ , is quite larger than the estimated value, $P'{AC}$ .

-In what follows, we show the results of introducing the data processing methods in Subsections 3.1 and 3.2 to decrease the estimation error.
+In what follows, we show the results of introducing the data processing methods in Subsections III-A and III-B to decrease the estimation error.

-4.3 Evaluation of the statistical indexes for discarding the measurement results
+C. Evaluation of the statistical indexes for discarding the measurement results

-We first evaluate the performance of the statistical indexes for discarding the measurement results proposed in Subsection 3.2.
-Here, for each index $I_1$ , $I_2$ , and $I_3$ , we first sort the measured paths in the order of the index value.
-We then remove the measurement results of the paths one-by-one according to the order oand evaluate the estimation error for remaining measurement results.
+We first evaluate the performance of the statistical indexes for discarding the measurement results proposed in Subsection III-B. Here, for each index $I_1$ , $I_2$ , and $I_3$ , we first sort the measured paths in the order of the index value.
+We then remove the measurement results of the paths oneby-one according to the order oand evaluate the estimation error for remaining measurement results.

 Figures 3 shows the evaluation results for the index $I_1$ .
-Note that the results with the indexes $I_2$ and $I_3$ have the similar tendency.
-In each figure we have three graphs plotting the changes in the mean value, 90th percentile value, and the worst value of the estimation errors.
-In these figures we plot the results when we remove the measurement data based on the measurement results of the receiver-side subpath (path BC in Figure 1).
+Note that we omit the result with indexes $I_2$ , $I_3$ due to space limitation, but we have obtained similar results to index $I_1$ .
+In the figure we have three graphs plotting the changes in the mean value, 90% value, and the worst value of the estimation errors.
+In these figures we plot the results when we remove the measurement data based on the measurement results of the receiver-side sub-path (path BC in Figure 1).
 We can see from these figures that for the removal of around 100 data sets, the estimation error distribution remain almost unchanged.
 This is because some paths have extremely large estimation errors.
 In detail, in such paths, 19 out of 20 measurement results has zero packet loss ratio, and the remaining one measurement has only one packet loss in 2,500 probe packets.
 Such extreme case has large effect on the overall estimation error distribution.